 Over several years, Sunwise Constructions was very considerate of Ms Sinclair’s personal situation and accommodated flexible working arrangements where needed, including allowing time off, altered work hours, having children in the office, and allowing her to forward office calls to her mobile.

 Eventually, Ms Sinclair’s employment was terminated when she indicated she was unable to work the hours required of her.
-Although Ms Sinclair had requested flexible working arrangements due to her carer’s responsibilities, it was not sustainable for the business for her to work reduced and sporadic hours.
-Commissioner O’Neill decided that there was a valid reason for the dismissal, summarising as follows at paragraph 31:
+Although Ms Sinclair had requested flexible working arrangements due to her Carer’s responsibilities.
+It was not sustainable for the business for her to work reduced and sporadic hours.
+Commissioner O’Neill decided that there was a valid reason for the dismissal, summarizing as follows at paragraph 31:

 In situations such as this, a refusal to accommodate flexible working arrangements may be justified.